RodrigoMoraes98/PyScientificStringParser/README.md

 # PyScientificStringParser
-A python module that converts strings in scientific notation to numerical data types.
+A python module that converts strings in the metric scientific notation to numerical data types.